 EU Payment Services Directive 2 (PSD2)

-PSD2 was adopted in 2015 and it was fully implemented by the end of 2020.
-EU has mandated that consumer electronic payments above €50 require MFA.
+PSD2 was adopted in 2015, and it was fully implemented by the end of 2020.
+The EU has mandated that consumer electronic payments above €50 require MFA.
 A key factor of this regulation is Strong Customer Authentication (SCA).
-It requires that the user/purchaser’s identity be verified by providing two out of three common factors among the authentication factors.
+It requires that the user/purchaser’s identity be verified by providing two out of three common factors among the authentication solution.
 These factors are:

 Network and Information Systems Directive 2 (NIS 2)